Holyhead Ferry Port

 - Then, take the first right turn, crossing the bridge over the railway.

-- After descending from the bridge, turn immediately left and proceed until you reach a small roundabout.
+- After descending from the bridge, turn immediately left and proceed until you reach a small roundabout (here you also find long term parking 1 & 2).

 - At this roundabout, the first exit leads to a terminal area where you can park for a maximum of 20 minutes.
 The second exit directs you to the sorting lanes for the ferry: freight traffic to the left, passenger vehicles to the right.